junymc/junymc.github.io/_posts/2019-10-29-rails_project_-_party_planner.markdown

     end
 ```

-This code will create the account object when user login.
+This code will create the account object when user login. ( I installed `gem 'sysrandom'` for random password for users.)

 ```
 def googleAuth